-Jeanne spent years as a dental assistant and eventually moved into an administrative position.
-Let’s take a look at some thoughts of a dental assistant who spent over 20 years in the business.
+We wanted to have an interview with a dental assistant, and Jeanne was happy to speak with us.
+Jeanne spent years in this role and eventually moved into an administrative position.
+Let’s take a look at some thoughts from someone who spent over 20 years in the business.

 What was the most rewarding part of your being a dental assistant?

 Jeanne: Working with people.
 Teaching them things about their teeth, their care and easing their fears (many people fear dentistry), and at times even helping them to understand their insurance and how they could afford the dental care that they needed.

 What were the most interesting parts of that position?

 Jeanne: Working with people, the different people you encounter, people from all walks of life and people of all ages.
 The variety of people coming through the office certainly kept things interesting and each day was a new experience.

 Were there patients that you got to know well because they were there a lot?
 And, if so, what was the circumstance that made them a frequent visitor?

 The most frequent patients were those with orthodontics, in other words braces and removable appliances, because adjustments and checks had to be made frequently.
 Also, it was necessary to monitor that the progress we were reaching for was moving along as nicely as had hoped.

 Frequent visitors were also ones who had problems with their bite (like recurring jaw pain associated with overbites and under bites, etc.).
 These people were often wearing appliances that needed adjustment until they were just right for their optimum level of comfort.

 Another type of frequent or regular patient was the ones with periodontal (gum) problems.
 They were usually much more often than the once a year or every six months patients.
 Some patients needed to be seen every three or four months in order to keep up proper care.